-Based on the very limited financial resources, capacity, the municipality's 100% Grant dependency for capital projects and current challenges that must be addressed a Five-year scorecard was developed with Key Performance Indicators for the next five financial years.
-The score card including capital projects will be incorporated in the 5th generation IDP, IDP reviews and Top Layer SDBIP's for 2022/23 until 2026/27.
+Based on the very limited financial resources, capacity, the municipality's 100% Grant dependency for capital projects and current challenges that must be addressed a Five-year scorecard was developed with Key Performance Indicators for the five financial years.
+The score card including capital projects is incorporated in the 5th generation IDP, and will be reviewed during all IDP reviews and Top Layer SDBIP's for 2022/23 until 2026/27.